Generating Adversarial yet Inconspicuous Patches with a Single Image: Abstract

 \section{Abstract}

 \begin{quote} Deep neural networks have been shown vulnerable to adversarial patches, where exotic patterns can result in model’s wrong prediction.
-Nevertheless, existing approaches to adversarial patch generation hardly consider the contextual consistency between patches and the image background, causing such patches to be easily detected and adversarial attacks to fail.
-On the other hand, these methods require a large amount of data for training, which is computationally expensive.
+Nevertheless, existing approaches to adversarial patch generation hardly consider the contextual consistency between patches and the image background, causing such patches to be easily detected by human observation.
+Additionally, these methods require a large amount of data for training, which is computationally expensive.
 To overcome these challenges, we propose an approach to generate adversarial yet inconspicuous patches with one single image.
 In our approach, adversarial patches are produced in a coarse-to-fine way with multiple scales of generators and discriminators.
+The selection of patch location is based on the perceptual sensitivity of victim models.
 Contextual information is encoded during the Min-Max training to make patches consistent with surroundings.
-The selection of patch location is based on the perceptual sensitivity of victim models.
-Through extensive experiments, our approach shows strong attacking ability in both the white-box and black-box setting.
-Experiments on saliency detection and user evaluation indicate that our adversarial patches can evade human observations, demonstrate the inconspicuousness of our approach.
-Lastly, we show that our approach preserves the attack ability in the physical world. \end{quote}